jamesnocentini/ReactNative-UntitledTodoApp/README.md

 # Introducing the React Native Couchbase Lite Module

 Recently, we published a series of articles on the topic of using Couchbase Lite in a React Native application.
-In this tutorial, we’ll take it one step further and use the recommended [Couchbase Lite Module](https://github.com/fraserxu/react-native-couchbase-lite) for React Native (available as an [npm module](https://www.npmjs.com/package/react-native-couchbase-lite)).
-You will learn the following core concepts:
+In this tutorial, you’ll take it one step further and use the recommended [Couchbase Lite Module](https://github.com/fraserxu/react-native-couchbase-lite) for React Native (available as an [npm module](https://www.npmjs.com/package/react-native-couchbase-lite)).
+You will add the necessary Couchbase Lite code to complete the Login and List Screens for a simple Todo Application.
+By the end of the tutorial, you will have covered the following core concepts:

-- Creating, deleting a database and documents within it
+- Creating, deleting a database and documents within it.
-- Using Couchbase Views to display List documents by date
+- Using Couchbase Views to display List documents by date.
-- Replications with Basic Authentication
+- Replications with Basic Authentication.
-- Creating Sync Gateway Users and using a Sync Function
+- Creating Sync Gateway Users and using a Sync Function.

 ## Getting Started

-To save some time, I’ve already put together a starter project which contains all the UI code and can be found [here](http://google.com).
-Go ahead and download it to your preferred directory and unzip the content.
-First, install the dependencies:
+To save some time, I’ve already put together a starter project which contains all the UI code.
+Go ahead and [download it](http://cl.ly/0k040P1W0v3f/UntitledTodoApp-starter.zip) to your preferred directory and unzip the content.
+Then, from the project directory install the dependencies:

 ```
 $ npm install